10 unexpected things that affect the value of your property

 The upshot is that if you live or own a property on a 'Boulevard', you can expect it to sell for 36 per cent more than a 'Street' address.
 Pretty easy money we think.

-If your house number is 8, your property will be looked upon favourably by anyone of Chinese extraction, where the numbered is associated with prosperity and luck.
+If your house number is 8, your property may be looked upon favourably by those of Chinese heritage, where the number is associated with prosperity and luck.

 The bottom line is that if they are a persistent problem they could be bad news for the value of your property.
-But if your property is in a friendly, compassionate street then rest assured, your home could well benefit from the community vibe.
+But if your property is in a friendly, compassionate street then rest assured, your home could well benefit from the community atmosphere.

 According to Domain's School Zones Report, properties in prime school catchment areas can sell for up to 10 to 15 per cent more.

 The same report found that property price growth near top schools was significantly higher than the average growth rate of the city.
 Other sources report anywhere from $50,000 to $150,000 more for a home in an in-demand postcode, proving that those who seek a quality education for their kids are willing to pay a premium for it.

 If your property is near a major supermarket - Coles, Woolworths or Aldi - count yourself lucky.
 In the UK, studies have shown proximity to upmarket supermarket chains, such as M&S and Waitrose, can boost property prices by as much as 9 to 12 per cent respectively.

 The real surprise is that budget-friendly supermarkets like Aldi gave property prices in the area a bigger boost — by an average of 15 per cent.